Twelfth Sunday in Ordinary Time, Year A

 Reflect, today, upon anything in your life you are striving to decide or discern.
 If you truly want to know the Lord’s will in your daily decisions, try to look beyond the immediate choice to the effects that this choice will have down the road.
 If you sincerely see goodness as a result of certain choices, know that this is a good sign that it is good and from the Lord.
 If you see negative effects of certain decisions, producing bad fruit, then it is a good sign that the decision you are contemplating is not from God.
 Choose the good fruit and you will be choosing the will of God.

-Thursday of the Twelfth Week of Ordinary Time
+Thursday of the Twelfth Week in Ordinary Time

 “Everyone who listens to these words of mine and acts on them will be like a wise man who built his house on rock.
 The rain fell, the floods came, and the winds blew and buffeted the house.
 But it did not collapse; it had been set solidly on rock.”
 Matthew 7:24-25